tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 | **3** | Lightning |
 | **4** | Thunder |

-### Class Talents
+## Class Talents

-#### About Heritage Talents
+### About Heritage Talents

 Sorcerers possess innate talent for magic that is impulsive and chaotic where wizardry is measured and studied.
-Most sorcerers have strong magical links to one of the icons.
+Most sorcerers have strong magical links to one of the sorcerous relationships.

-#### Arcane Heritage
+### Arcane Heritage

 Although magic is in the blood of every sorcerer, you have a greater understanding of magic than most sorcerers and even some wizards.

-You gain a +2 bonus to a background that involves or suggests magical knowledge or talent, up to your normal maximum background point limit.
+You gain 2 skill points in intelligence or charisma that involves or suggests magical knowledge or talent, up to your normal maximum skill point limit.

 You can also use one of your sorcerer spell choices to choose any wizard spell of the same level.
 You get only one such equal-level wizard spell at a time; all others have to be purchased using the 2-level penalty in the Access to Wizardry class feature described above.

-##### Adventurer Feat
+#### Adventurer Feat

 Use your Charisma as the attack ability for the wizard spell you choose with your Arcane Heritage talent.

-##### Champion Feat
+#### Champion Feat

 You can cast your wizard spells empowered as if they were sorcerer powers.
 Generally, empowering wizard spells only helps by doubling the damage.

-#### Blood Link
+### Blood Link

 Choose one of your sorcerous heritage talents.
-You gain 1 relationship point with the icon associated with that heritage; you choose whether the point is positive, conflicted, or negative.
+You gain 1 relationship point with the relationship associated with that heritage; you choose whether the point is positive or negative.
 This point can add to your normal relationship points but you can't exceed the normal relationship maximums with it.
-(Remember that positive relationships with villainous icons are limited to 1 point.)

-##### Champion Feat
+#### Champion Feat

-Gain another relationship point with an icon associated with one of your heritage talents.
+Gain another relationship point with a relationship associated with one of your heritage talents.
 As above, you must follow the relationship maximums.

-#### Chromatic Destroyer Heritage
+### Chromatic Destroyer Heritage

 You can have multiple _breath weapon_ spells active at the same time.
 You don't gain extra actions, so if you succeed with multiple _breath weapon_ spells, you'll generally have to choose which one to use.

-##### Adventurer Feat
+#### Adventurer Feat

 You gain a +2 attack bonus with empowered _breath weapon_ spells.

-##### Champion Feat
+#### Champion Feat

 Once per day, turn a failed _breath weapon_ re-use roll into a success.

-##### Epic Feat
+#### Epic Feat

 One battle per day, gain resist dragon attack 16+ (all attacks made by dragons; dragon must roll natural 16+ with the attack or it deals only half damage).

-#### Fey Heritage
+### Fey Heritage

 One battle per day, when you roll initiative, you can choose to invoke your Fey Heritage and gain the racial power of one the elven races in addition to your own racial power.
 Roll on the table below.
 If you roll your own race's power, you gain the half-elf's _surprising_ racial power instead.